tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/citation-management-rmarkdown.md

 ### Biblography Management

 `Rmarkdown` only adds mentioned references in the bibliography.
-For some articlces, it is needed to include certain references in your bibliography without citing them directly in your text, or it is necesary to display every item in your bibliography regardless of citation.
+For some articles, it is needed to include certain references in your bibliography without citing them directly in your text, or it is necesary to display every item in your bibliography regardless of citation.
 This can be achieved using the `nocite` metadata field in your document's YAML header.

 To add specific items without in-text citations: